TelerikAcademy/SchoolAcademy/2015-11-Java-OOP/03. Creating-and-using-objects/slides/README.md

 <!-- section start -->
 <!-- attr: { class:'slide-title', showInPresentation:true, hasScriptWrapper:true, style:'' } -->
 # Table of Contents
+* Classes and Objects
+  * What are Objects?
+  * What are Classes?
+* Packages

 <!-- section start -->